eXpl0it3r/Box2D/README.md

 The main motivation behind this port is to provide a true C++ version of Box2D as opposed to the current C-like Box2D and make the CMake build system more flexible.

+**Notice:** Since this port will be kept in sync with the [Git repository](https://github.com/erincatto/box2d), the master branch will receive forced pushes.

-Here, I'll list the main changes and progress:
+Here, I'll list the changes and the progress:

 * [X] Restructure the directory layout
 * [X] Update the CMake build system